Raboo/something_fail/pages/01.blog/parted-multi-partition-alignment/item.md

 parted -a optimal -s -- /dev/sdX mkpart primary 0% 32MiB
 parted -a optimal -s -- /dev/sdX mkpart primary 0% 32MB
 ```
 Both of these fail caused next partition to not be aligned.
-I was under the missconception that you only need to align the start/first partition of the drive and the rest will be aligend.
+I was under the misconception that you only need to align the start/first partition of the drive and the rest will be aligned.
 WRONG!
 So what is wrong with above statement?
-First I have a small static size, apparantly my USB ~32MB in alignent size.
+First I have a small static size, apparently my USB ~32MB in alignment size.
 So it actually needs to start somewhere around where I end the partition in above examples.

 Then I test something like
 ```